Conduct a Free Washington Warrant Search (Resource)

 The only notable exceptions to this policy are unexecuted search warrants or where knowledge of the pending arrest would interfere with an active law enforcement investigation.
 These kinds of warrants are often referred to as “sealed”, and will eventually be “unsealed”.

-An Overview of Vital Information for Locating Warrants in Washington
+An Overview of Crucial Information for Locating Warrant Details in WA

 Running a warrant search in the state of Washington requires knowing some personal information, and having a good bit of personal information at hand makes it much quicker and simpler to find out if you have one.